-A Peer Group means a group in which the members share some common characteristics such as age or sex etc. It includes contemporaries of the child, his associates in school, in the playground, and in street.
+A Peer Group means a group in which the members share some common characteristics such as age or sex etc. It includes contemporaries of the child, and his associates in school, in the playground, and in the street.

 The growing child learns some very important lessons from his peer group.
 Since members of the peer group are at the same stage of socialization, they freely and spontaneously interact with each other.

 The members of peer groups view the world through the same eyes and share the same subjective attitudes.
-In order to be accepted by his peer group, the child must exhibit the characteristic attitudes, likes, and dislikes.
+In order to be accepted by his peer group, the child must exhibit characteristic attitudes, likes, and dislikes.

 Religion plays a very important role in Socialization.
 It does not only make people religious but socializes them into the secular order.
 It instills the fear of hell in the individual so that he should refrain from bad and undesirable activities.